kstenerud/compact-float/compact-float-specification.md

 ### Infinity

 Infinity is encoded using an [extended exponent RVLQ](#extended-exponent-rvlq), encoding the exponent value `-0`.
-The sign is determined by the significand sign field.
+The significand sign field determines whether it's positive or negative infinity.

     10000000 00000010 = [80 02] = +infinity
     10000000 00000011 = [80 03] = -infinity